Generalizing to Unseen Domains: A Survey on Domain Generalization: Applications

 Apart from those areas, DG is also useful in reinforcement learning of robot control~\cite{zhoudomain,li2018learning2} to generalize to an unseen environment.
 Some work used DG to recognize speech utterance~\cite{shankar2018generalizing,piratla2020efficient}, fault diagnosis~\cite{li2020domain,liao2020deep,zheng2020deep}, physics~\cite{chen2020study}, brain-computer interface~\cite{han2020domain}.

 In natural language processing, it is also common that training data comes from different domains with different distributions and DG techniques are helpful.
 Some work used \dg for sentiment classification on the Amazon Review dataset~\cite{wang2020unseen,balaji2018metareg}.
 Others used DG for semantic parsing~\cite{wang2020meta}, web page classification~\cite{garg2020learn}.
+For instance, if we are given natural language data from multiple domains and want to learn a generalized model that predicts well on any new domain, we can use \dg to acquire domain-invariant representations.

 Moreover, DG techniques favor broad prospects in some applications, such as financial analysis, weather prediction, and logistics.
 For instance, \citet{du2021adarnn} tried to adopt DG to time series modeling.
 They first propose the temporal covariate shift problem that widely exists in time series data, then, they proposed an RNN-based model to solve this problem to align the hidden representations between any pair of training data that are from different domains.
 Their algorithm, the so-called AdaRNN, was applied to stock price prediction, weather prediction, and electric power consumption.
 Another example is \cite{qian2021latent}, where they applied domain generalization to sensor-based human activity recognition.
 In their application, the activity data from different persons are from different distributions, resulting in severe model collapse when applied to new users.
 To resolve such problem, they developed a variational autoencoder-based network to learn the domain-invariant and domain-specific modules, thus achieving the disentanglement.